robofont-mechanic/Mechanic/README.md

 Either way:
 * Mechanic assumes that you are releasing on the master branch.
 * Mechanic recognizes major, minor, and patch level versions, `X.Y.Z`.
 Patch level is optional.

+Once you have added the required keys to your `info.plist` file, you can register your extension from within the Mechanic interface in RoboFont.

 ### Versioning with Tags (recommended)